bryceandy/laravel_pesapal/README.md

     }
 }
 ```

-The way requires you have to refresh the page periodically because you may not know when the status is 'COMPLETED'.
+The way requires you have to refresh the page because you may not know when the status has changed.

-- You can use javascript to automatically refresh this page to get the status.
-**OR**
-- You can also setup an 'IPN listener', where PesaPal notifies you when a payment status has changed.
+If this does not have a good user experience, you may setup an 'IPN listener' where PesaPal notifies you when a payment status has changed.

-B: Set up an IPN (Instant Payment Notifications) listener.
+ B. Setting up an IPN (Instant Payment Notifications) listener.

-**This only applies to live accounts**.
+**This only applies to live business accounts**.
 Create a route (not view) for your IPN listener, for example a GET request to `/pesapal-ipn-listener`

 Your IPN Controller could look like this: